 If you have a pollinator garden in your yard that you'd like to share, send a picture to the Sustainability Planner!

-The Green Team maintains four pollinator gardens around the City, as seen on their webpage.
+The Green Team maintains four pollinator gardens around the City.
 There is one at the Senior Center, City Hall, Belair Meadows, and the Kenhill Center.
 These gardens are open to the public.
-Please feel free to visit them to see how a pollinator garden looks in action.
+Please feel free to visit them to see how a pollinator garden looks in action or visit the Nature and Wildlife page for details.

 If you need help creating a pollinator garden in your yard, the Prince George's Audubon Society will come out to your home to assist you at no cost.
 You can contact them by email.
 The Sustainability Planner can also help get you connected with resources.